-‘Dance Moms’ Maddie Ziegler, Kate Hudson And Sia Working Together On Secret Project
+‘Dance Moms’ Maddie Ziegler, Kate Hudson, And Sia Working Together On Secret Project

 Kate Hudson has taken to her social media saying that she is doing something with dance, showing herself taking a dance lesson with a friend of hers.
 Kate Hudson has been dancing since she was 11-years-old, so she seems pleased to return to her roots.

 Maddie Ziegler has become Sia’s mentee since she was hand-picked to play her proxy in the video for her hit song, “Chandelier.”
 According to Maddie, Sia sent her a message on Twitter and asked if she was interested in performing.
-Although Maddie thought it was a prank at first, her mother helped iron out the details and their relationship was born.
+Although Maddie thought it was a prank at first, her mother helped iron out the details, and their relationship was born.

-Maddie Ziegler has moved on from her role on Dance Moms in quite a big way, and has admitted that she doesn’t really have a relationship with Abby Lee Miller anymore.
-The pair have not spoken in several months, though Abby did make an appearance at the premiere for her film, The Book of Henry.
+Maddie Ziegler has moved on from her role on Dance Moms in quite a big way and has admitted that she doesn’t really have a relationship with Abby Lee Miller anymore.
+The pair has not spoken in several months, although Abby did make an appearance at the premiere of her film, The Book of Henry.

-Abby is currently serving a 366 day prison term for bankruptcy fraud, though she has stated that Melissa, Maddie Ziegler’s mother, was complicit in the crimes she has committed.
-This has not been spoken on nor verified by Melissa or any of her representatives, so the Zieglers seem to be ignoring it for now.
+Abby is currently serving a 366-day prison term for bankruptcy fraud, and she had stated that Melissa, Maddie Ziegler’s mother, was complicit in the crimes she had committed.
+This has not been spoken about or verified by Melissa or any of her representatives, so the Zieglers seem to be ignoring it for now.

 Maddie Ziegler will also be embarking on a tour with Sia in the next couple of months, where she will play several cities in Australia and New Zealand.